 To get a Job In Animation Industry we suggest you seek out a mentor, but be smart about whom you approach: Identifying someone who grew their own career through mentorship is a good tactic.

 In general, networking is key.
 “Make connections,” she urges.
 “You may meet someone now who, if you’ve made a positive impression, will remember you down the road and think, ‘Hey!
 I want to hire that artist we met a few months ago at the career fair.
 We didn’t have a suitable opportunity then, but they’d be great for this job now.'”

 There is a lot to be gained by having artists who come right out of school with a lot of energy and a real willingness to learn

 It helps if you’re prepared to move, as well: both to new studios and new countries if necessary.
 Steven Elford, a studio CG supervisor for Rainmaker, has done just that, relocating from England to Vancouver.
 “Every time you start a new job in a new studio you are faced with new challenges,” he says.

 “You have to get used to the culture of the studio, the workflow and pipeline and the tools.
 This can be quite daunting but time always goes fast, and before you know it it’ll all be second nature.

 Job In Animation Industry “Find out how long the studio feels it should take you to learn the tools and integrate,” he advises.
 “They’ll have had many people go through the process and will give you some idea of what you should aim for.
 And if you have any other concerns then talk to the people at the studio: they’re there to help you succeed, after all.

-you can start by checking our Tutorials
+You can start by checking Tutorials